connxio/docs/docs/integrations/transformation/data-collection.md

 # Data Collection

-Connxio (CX) supports various forms of [orchestration](/getting-started/core-concepts) most prominent among them is enrichment and this is fueled by *data collection*.
+Connxio supports various forms of [orchestration](/getting-started/core-concepts) most prominent among them is enrichment and this is fueled by *data collection*.
 Data collection refers to the act of getting data over HTTP as a transformations tep.
 This enables customers to collect data from all resources that support HTTP and use them within transformations, [variable replacements](/connxio-portal/variables/variable-replacement) and url generation.
 This page describes how to use and configure data collection.

 ## Limitations and External demands

-There are a few things to consider when using data collection, some pertain to the constraints on the process in CX internally but there are even more demands put on the external endpoints and resources that provide data.
+There are a few things to consider when using data collection, some pertain to the constraints on the process in Connxio internally but there are even more demands put on the external endpoints and resources that provide data.
 The following should always be considered and reviewed:

 ### Data size